portworx/katacoda-scenarios/portworx-lighthouse/step3.md

 We have also created a few containers.
-Gather details about the containers from the Lighthouse and answer the follwing Quiz.
+Gather details about the containers from the Lighthouse and answer the following Quiz.
 >>Q8:What is the name of the volume used for the 'nginx' container?<< () testvol
 (*) px_vol1